arahi7860/sql-intro/readme.md

 - strict schemas protect against unwanted or malicious entries
 - able to comply with ACID (atomicity, consistency, isolation, durability) properties

-PostgreSQL is a relational database management system.
-There are many others like MySQL and SQLite.
-They are all queried using **SQL.
-In a relational database, data is stored in tables.

 ### So which is better?

 **Sorry, there's no easy answer.** While relational and non-relational databases have some key differences on paper, popular database management systems are evolving rapidly to meet the needs of a variety of users.
 You can likely accomplish the same goals with either a SQL or noSQL database.

-In general, noSQL databases are great for unstructured or inconsistent data.
+In general, noSQL databases are great for unstructured, inconsistent, or frequently changing data.
 Think Facebook.
 Facebook is rapidly evolving and it needs a flexible way to store and modify existing data. noSQL is a good fit for medical records too!
 Patient data may look very different between different doctors or hospital.
 To compare or compile this information would be nearly impossible with a relational database with a strict schema.

 Relational databases are great when secure transactions are important.
 Banking applications may prefer the rigidity of SQL databases to monitor account data and transactions.
 Relational databases are also good at managing inventories and tracking deliveries.
 ACID compliance ensures that a process is finished to completion or not at all.
 You'll never lose a package or find it in two places.